 The Company's footwear wholesale businesses sell primarily to independent retailers and department stores across the United States.
 Receivables arising from these sales are not collateralized.
-Customer credit risk is affected by conditions or occurrences within the economy and the retail industry as well as by customer specific factors.
-The Company's Lids Team Sports wholesale business sells primarily to colleges and high school athletic teams and their fan bases.
-Including both footwear wholesale and Lids Team Sports wholesale business receivables, two customers each accounted for 7% of the Company's total trade receivables balance, while no other customer accounted for more than 6% of the Company's total trade receivables balance as of February 2, 2013.
+Customer credit risk is affected by conditions or occurrences within the economy and

+Including both footwear wholesale and Lids Team Sports wholesale businesses, three customers each accounted for 5% of the Company's total trade receivables balance, while no other customer accounted for more than 4% of the Company's total trade receivables balance as of February 1, 2014.